 - Food Processor or Blender

-- 1 can pumpkin puree (not canned pumpkin pie)
+- 1 can pumpkin puree or boiled or roasted pumpkin

 - ¼ cup water